 We already know about the Rolo Rumkin stone, which was one of the original family plot stones in the DL queue.
 Currently, it's directly across the tracks from the teaparty.
 The "Jay" stone is from a charity auction in 2004, where the highest bidder got his or her own gravestone in the Mansion.
 The winner was Cary "Jay" Sharp.
 He bid $37,400.
 Find it in front of the Caretaker and Dog, on the opposite side of the track.

 The big one is at WDW and pays tribute to Judi Gray, Fred Joerger, and Harriet Burns, plus "Ed" and "Art," whoever they are.
 Fred is yet another Imagineer who ended up with both an inside and outside stone.
 He's "Good Old Fred," upon whose head a "big old rock" fell.
 Both he and Harriet are Disney legends in every sense of the word, and both did valuable work on the Mansion.
-I don't know much about Judi Gray, sorry to say.
+In 2011 Harriet got a second tribute, in the WDW interactive queue, where a gravestone reads: "First lady of the opera, our haunting Harriet, searched for a tune, but never could carry it."
+I don't know anything about Judi Gray, sorry to say.
 Some of you readers may.

 Nothing profound, just team members in an extraordinary creative enterprise giving each other subtle high-fives or paying tribute to personal heroes.
 That's profound enough, I guess.